Home > Short-Term Health Insurance > Oregon Short-Term Health Insurance

 Oregon limits the duration of temporary health insurance plans to three months

 Oregon law limits short-term plans to three months, including renewals.
-And a subsequent short-term plan purchased within 60 days of the termination of a short-term plan is considered a renewal.1 Federal rules that allow for longer plans do not apply to short-term health insurance in Oregon.
+And a subsequent short-term plan purchased within 60 days of the termination of a short-term plan is considered a renewal.1 Federal rules that might allow for longer plans do not impact short-term health insurance in Oregon if Oregon’s rules are stricter than the federal requirements.

-As of 2024, at least three insurers are selling short-term health insurance plans in Oregon.
+As of early 2026, at least three insurers were selling short-term health insurance plans in Oregon.

 Frequently asked questions about short-term health insurance in Oregon